Hamiltonian and Noether charges in first order gravity: Discussion and remarks

 \end{enumerate}

+In this manuscript, our focus was on first order gravity, but our analysis can be taken over to more general diffeomorphism invariant theories.
+Our results indicate that there is an interesting interplay between symmetries and conserved quantities that depends on the formalism used; Hamiltonian and Noether charges that have very different interpretations within the theory, in general do not coincide.
+As we have seen, for the boundary conditions we considered most of the Noether charges associated to topological terms vanished -- while the Noether currents were non-vanishing--, but for generic boundary conditions this might not be the case (such as in AADS asymptotics, for instance), indicating that generically these two sets of charges do not coincide.
+A deeper understanding of this issue is certainly called for.

 Our analysis was done using the covariant Hamiltonian formalism, that has proved to be economical and powerful to unravel the Hamiltonian structure of classical gauge field theories.
-It should be interesting to perform a similar analysis using a 3+1 decomposition of spacetime and taking special care on the effects of boundaries, extending the analysis of \cite{perez, kaul_sengupta}, where the boundaries were ignored.
-A natural question is whether the two Hamiltonian approaches to treat this system are equivalent and, if not, understand the underlying reasons for that discrepancy.
+It should be interesting to see whether a parallel analysis, using a 3+1 decomposition of spacetime and taking special care on the effects of boundaries, yields similar results.
 This work is in progress and will be reported elsewhere.